Chevron falls to fourth-quarter loss on weak refining, charges

-HOUSTON (Reuters) -U.S. oil major Chevron Corp on Friday swung to an $11 million fourth-quarter loss and missed Wall Street expectations as low margins on fuel, acquisition costs and foreign currency effects overwhelmed improved drilling results.
+HOUSTON (Reuters) -U.S. oil major Chevron Corp on Friday swung to a surprise $11 million fourth-quarter loss as low margins on fuel, acquisition costs and foreign currency effects overwhelmed improved drilling results.

 Oil companies are expected to benefit from a bounce-back in oil and gas prices after a one-two punch of falling demand and prices put the industry in a tailspin last year.
 But as Chevron’s final quarter showed, pandemic-related travel restrictions continue to hammer fuel demand.